The Central and South America Program

 Access to Safe Drinking Water

-In collaboration with local and international organizations Woodland is providing access to water filters to families and schools in Guatemala, Ecuador and Panama.
+In collaboration with local and international organizations Woodland is providing access to water filters to families and schools in Mexico, Puerto Rico, Ecuador and Panama.

 The water filters have the capacity to purify 15 liters of water every 45 minutes and eliminates parasites and viruses.
 With a proper maintenance and use the water filter will last for decades.